-The NIST Radiation Physics Division Radiation Interactions and Dosimetry Group receives passive dosimeters for irradiation to specified radiation levels.
+The Dosimetry Group of the NIST Radiation Physics Division receives passive dosimeters for irradiation to specified radiation levels.
 This service is assigned test number 46020C (for a single setup) and 46021C (for multiple setups).
 The total exposure or air kerma delivered is provided for each of the passive dosimeters irradiated.